 The CNC Fund

 This fund is in place to support the delivery of training solutions for the operation of all types of CNC woodworking machinery.
 This includes training relevant to the safe use of, operation and software associated with the direct operation of the machine.
-For the CNC Fund, there is a shorter time frame as funding expires on 31st January 2019.
+For the CNC Fund we have secured an extension and the fund now expires on 23rd August 2019.

 Funding Eligibility criteria